 - ROI.
 Tint pays for itself.
 When you install window tint, you prevent 20-60% of heat loss in the wintertime.
 If you have large windows or a large house, this can be invaluable.
-Typically, window tinting pays for itself within 3 years and adds value to your home.
+Typically, window tinting pays for itself within 3 years and adds more home value to your real estate.
 Compared to replacing windows, tinting is a cheaper and more reasonable decision, especially for people looking for a short-term solution.

 Chances are, if you’re stuck on deciding what home renovations might help you most this coming winter, window tinting is the best option on the list.
 It’s cheaper, faster, and much more cost efficient than ripping out your windows and starting over, so it’s no surprise that many homeowners are installing tints and films to their windows.